-But this new law – Bill C-24 – will shatter a core principle of Canadian citizenship – that all Canadians have equal rights.
-This new law will make a second-class citizen out of every Canadian who’s born elsewhere or who is a dual citizen.
+But the changes made to Canadian law by Bill C-24 will shatter a core principle of Canadian citizenship – that all Canadians have equal rights.
+This new law makes second-class citizens out of every Canadian who’s born elsewhere or who is a dual citizen.

 In Canada, lawfully-obtained citizenship has always been permanent.
 Once a Canadian, always a Canadian.
 Now the government is making Canadian citizenship less secure.
 This turns the whole idea of being Canadian upside-down, so that the Canadian citizenship of some people will be worth less than the Canadian citizenship of others.

 Citizenship is supposed to mean something.
 Taking rights away from Canadians because of where they were born, or where their families come from?
 That’s un-Canadian.
-We need to stop this second-class Canadian law.
+We need to repeal this second-class Canadian law.

-For example, new Canadians who were born in another country could be at risk of losing their Canadian citizenship if they move overseas to be with a loved one, to take a job, or to go to school - the way this law is written now.
+For example, new Canadians who were born in another country could be at risk of losing their Canadian citizenship if they move overseas to be with a loved one, to take a job, or to go to school.
 Meanwhile, other Canadians have the right to do all of those things, without any risk.
 No matter where our families come from, a Canadian is a Canadian, and we all deserve the same rights that come with being a Canadian citizen.
 That’s why this law needs to be stopped.

 The government wants the power to eliminate a person’s Canadian citizenship without even having to go to court to get a judge’s order.
 This means that Canadians will be vulnerable to faceless government bureaucrats abusing their power.
 That’s not how democracy is supposed to work.